rezina-git/Data_Science_Foundations/README.md

 That’s why I’ve started here, learning the fundamentals of data science.

 🧠 What I'm Covering

 Here’s what this repo includes:

-1.NumPy
-2.Arrays, broadcasting, math operations
+1.NumPy 2.Arrays, broadcasting, math operations 3.Pandas 4.DataFrames, cleaning,
-3.Pandas
-4.DataFrames, cleaning, filtering, groupby 5.Matplotlib & Seaborn
-6.Creating visualizations from data
-7.Statistics
-8.Mean, median, standard deviation, probability
+5.Matplotlib & Seabornfiltering, groupby 6.Creating visualizations from data 7.Statistics 8.Mean, median, standard deviation, probability

+🙌 Let’s Connect
+This repo is open to anyone who wants to learn or collaborate.
+Suggestions and feedback are always welcome!